 Seek increasingly prestigious (and lucrative) venues for showing and selling your art.

 Most of my students and clients start out with a keen desire to gain gallery representation.
-Some want representation because they believe galleries will remove the burden of selling (not necessarily true), but most seek representation because of the validation that comes with a gallery wanting to show your work.
+Some want representation because they believe galleries can sell the work better, but most seek representation because of the validation that comes with a gallery wanting to show your work.

 Above all, make sure you are ready for a gallery.

 The good news is that commercial galleries are not the only place for showing and selling your art.
-In fact, a very small percentage of artists will ever show their work in fine art galleries.
+In fact, a very small percentage of artists will ever show their art in fine galleries.

 There are so many ways to show and sell your art today.